ENCODE-DCC/caper/README.md

 $ caper run [WDL] -i [INPUT_JSON] --backend sge --deepcopy
 ```

 Or run a Cromwell server with Caper.
 Make sure to keep server's SSH session alive.
 If there is any conflicting port.
-Change port in your default configuration JSON file.
+Change port in your default configuration file (`~/.caper/default.json`).
 ```bash
 $ caper server
 ```